 Luigi Mangione pleads not guilty as DOJ seeks death penalty in NYC federal murder trial

-The murder charge is eligible for the death penalty, which Attorney General Pam Bondi said prosecutors will seek in the federal trial.
+The murder charge is eligible for the death penalty, which Attorney General Pam Bondi said prosecutors will seek in Mangione's federal trial, which is likely to start in 2026.

 Luigi Mangione pleads not guilty in NYC federal murder case